the-neuro-catalyst/llm/README.md

 📄 [Read more](./COMMERCIAL.md)

 > [!NOTE]
 >
+> * There is no service fee for non-profit organizations.
-> Guaranteed results backed by nearly 6 months of firsthand experience as a victim, followed by another ~6 months (at 10 hours/day) diving deep to truly understand it using myself as the test subject.
+> * Guaranteed results backed by nearly 6 months of firsthand experience as a victim, followed by another ~6 months (at 10 hours/day) diving deep to truly understand it using myself as the test subject.
 Altogether, that’s nearly 2 years of work with no sponsors behind me.

 ---